TwinTechSolutions/IVR-PHISHING-FRAMEWORK/README.md

 IVR Phishing framework allows to obtain numeric credentials using automated interative voice response.
 This framework is developed to obtain creds even from info sec experts who have undergone cyber security training.
-No one has developed a phishing framework through IVR.
+No one has developed a phishing framework through IVR except using pbx.
+Since many online services such as twilio,servetel,exotel..etc have come up with solutions where the need for hardware is totally reduced.
 So twintech thought why not us ?
 It is intended to be used for red teaming professionals.